Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

 Solving the above conditions for $\eM=\eGau_{S_3}$, we find the following potential condensable algebras

 Since \eqn{Acond} are only necessary conditions, some of the above $\cA$'s may not be valid.
-For $\eGau_{S_3}$, using the following physical considerations, we argue that the above $\cA$'s are all valid and describe the actual \catsymm\ breaking in physical systems (see Fig. \ref{S3phases}).
+For $\eGau_{S_3}$, using the following physical considerations, we argue that the above $\cA$'s are all valid and describe the actual condensation patterns in physical systems (see Fig. \ref{S3phases}).

-We know that 1+1D $S_3$ symmetric systems can have four gapped phases with unbroken symmetry group $S_3$, $\mathbb{Z}_3$, $\mathbb{Z}_2$, and $\mathbb{Z}_1$, and they correspond to the four maximal condensable algebras that we find above:
+We know that 1+1D $S_3$ symmetric systems can have four gapped phases with unbroken symmetry group $S_3$, $\mathbb{Z}_3$, $\mathbb{Z}_2$, and $\mathbb{Z}_1$, and they correspond to the four Lagrangian condensable algebras that we find above: